lupyuen/lupyuen.github.io/src/prtarget.md

           issues:        write
     ```

-    Which means the Malicious Code could __Steal our GitHub Token__.
+    Which means the Malicious Code could __Steal our Permissive GitHub Token__.
 And do all kinds of tampering mischief.

 There's a safer solution...